johannesthoma/jtsoft.at/drafts/reactos-gdb-new.markdown

 many more things.

-We will show how to setup a virtual machine on top of a Linux host using libvirt (virsh and virt-manager) and how to use gdb to debug the ReactOS inside this VM.
+We will show how to setup a virtual machine on top of a Linux host using libvirt (virsh and virt-install) and how to use gdb to debug the ReactOS inside this VM.

+Note that there are two ways to debug ReactOS:

+ * via the gdb support built into ReactOS.
+ * via the gdb support built into qemu

+Since qemu offers more features we will use this approach in this guide.
+If you install ReactOS on physical hardware (for example when you write a driver for a new device) then you need to debug it via the gdb support built into ReactOS via a serial cable.

 ## Step 1: Get the ReactOS build environment (RosBE) working.